NetserviceLab/threewp_broadcast/readme.txt

 = 15 2014xxxx =
 * Code: Allow other plugins to prevent term creation.
+* New: Premium Pack Plugin: No New Terms

 = 14 20141210 =
 * Fix: Display bulk actions in a different way to increase compatability with Admin Columns Pro.